 Your landlord could also sell the property while you are leasing it.
-The new landlord will have to abide by the terms of the lease you have with the old landlord until the lease ends.
+The new landlord will have to follow the terms of the lease you have with the old landlord until the lease ends.
 Any security deposit will be transferred from the old landlord to the new one.
-The landlord might also return it to you and you'll have to pay a deposit to the new landlord.
+The landlord might also return it to you and you’ll have to pay a deposit to the new landlord.

 Extending Your Lease

 After your lease ends, you can keep living in the home if you and your landlord agree.
 You can negotiate a new lease or become a month-to-month tenant.
 Some leases have talk about renewing the lease.
 Renewal could be automatic if you don’t do something to tell your landlord you’re planning to move when the lease ends.